pollinations/pollinations/pollinations-react/docs/README.md

 The Pollinations Playground component provides three main tabs:

-1. **Text Generation**: Enter a prompt and generate text using various models.
+1. **Text Generation**: Enter a prompt to generate text using various models.
 2. **Image Generation**: Create images based on text prompts with customizable dimensions.
 3. **Chat Interaction**: Engage in a conversation with an AI assistant.